magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 ```

 > NOTE 5: we could have launched `boot tdd` instead.
 But at the moment
-> we're not interested in executing any test.
+> we're not interested in executing any tests.
 We only want to learn
 > about Reagent by interacting with it at the bREPL.

 As usual, open a new terminal and launch the `boot` client and the